ryran/burg2-mkpasswd-pbkdf2/README.md

 ### Requirements

-- Only tested on RHEL 7 and Fedora 22; will not work on RHEL 6 with standard python 2.6.6
+- Only tested on RHEL 7 and Fedora 22
 - No special packages needed; only standard library (python) modules used
+- Will not work on RHEL 6 with standard python 2.6.6 but would probably work just fine with python 2.7 from [RHSCL](https://access.redhat.com/solutions/472793)

 ### Passphrases

 - Can read passphrase from 1st line of stdin
 - Can read passphrase from cmdline argument
 - Can read passphrase from 1st line of filename

 ### Help page